swatalla/academic-kickstart/content/project/psych_neur_comm_all/index.md

 +++
 # Project title.
-title = "Age-Related Differences in the Psychophysical and Neurobiological Response to Pain"
+title = "Psychophysical and Neurophysiological Response to Experimental Thermal Pain in Communicative People with Alzheimer's Disease"

 # Date this page was created.
 date = 2016-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "July 2014 - June 2016"
+summary = "October 2013 - October 2017"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Sex Differences", "Thermal Pain", "Aging"]
+tags = ["Sex Differences", "Thermal Pain", "Alzheimer's Disease"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""